JamesWoolfenden/pike/Readme.md

 [![Github All Releases](https://img.shields.io/github/downloads/jameswoolfenden/pike/total.svg)]()

 Pike is a tool, to determine the minimum permissions required to run a TF/IAC run:

-Still very much under development, I intend it to:
+Still very much under active development, I intend it to:

 - run in ci - limit external outbound connections
 - run on a path or a file